fafrd/ens-reverse-lookup/README.md

 ## developing

-Install cloudflare's 'wrangler' cli tool: https://developers.cloudflare.com/workers/cli-wrangler/install-update
+- Install cloudflare's 'wrangler' cli tool: https://developers.cloudflare.com/workers/cli-wrangler/install-update

-authenticate with cloudflare: `wrangler login`
+- authenticate with cloudflare: `wrangler login`

-open `wrangler.toml` and set the account_id value based on the output of the previous command
+- open `wrangler.toml` and set the account_id value based on the output of the previous command
+- open `src/config.ts`, and link to your node address.

-develop interactively with `wrangler dev`
+- develop interactively with `wrangler dev`

-publish the application: `wrangler publish`
+- publish the application: `wrangler publish`

+## Setting your ethereum node

+Don't forget to set your ethereum node in `src/config.ts`! **Your node must be served from port 80 or 443**- this is a limitation with Cloudflare, they don't seem to support reaching out to nonstandard ports.